 My name is Ronald Jansen (LinkedIn) and I’m based in The Netherlands (for those not using Google Maps, that’s close to Amsterdam 🙂 ).
 Currently I’m CEO of a small consultancy company based in The Netherlands.
 My first experience with Network Monitoring tools dates back from (1986) with IBM Netview and Codex Motorola multiplexers.
 I was surprised (very young engineer) that monitoring was not used in large corporations.
 All the infrastructure projects I was involved in (LAN, WAN) would include some kind of monitoring.
-Surprisingly infrastructure projects in large corporations are managed by budget, everyone wants a piece of the budget cake and if you are not careful you don’t have any monitoring.
+Surprisingly (not anymore at this moment) infrastructure projects in large corporations are managed by budgets and politics, everyone wants a piece of the budget cake and if you are not careful you don’t have any monitoring.
 It’s like buying a car without all the instruments in the dashboard.

 Around 2005 a number of companies started to buy smaller companies.
-This was already common practice with larger Network Management Systems like HP Openview, CA Unicenter, BMC Patrol, Tivoli IBM and Fluke Networks.
+This was already common practice with larger Network Management Systems like HP Openview, CA Unicenter, BMC Patrol, Tivoli IBM, Riverbed and Fluke Networks.

 The market is big and there are a lot of solutions.
 Vendors are taken over and software is changed / integrated into bigger systems.
 Licensing is a real challenge.
 Before you know you are locked into a very expensive licensing scheme and you have to move to another system because it’s becoming to expensive.